bunoheb/DATIC-CL/README.md

 ## Supplementary Material
 - Full training code and a lightweight dataset are included in this repository.
 - Pretrained models will be made available after the review process.

+## Reproducibility note
+Main paper results were obtained on the 100K sampled subset; the lightweight sample in `data/` or `data_samples/` is provided for quick verification only.